15 Top-Rated Campgrounds on the Oregon Coast

 While most campsites at Cape Lookout cater to tent camping, more than 50 full hookup sites for RVs are also available.
-Pet-friendly yurts, deluxe cabins, and one of the best hiker/biker camps on the coast can also be found at Cape Lookout.
-Every overnight visitor has access to free hot showers, restroom facilities, and the stunning natural environment.
+Cape Lookout also offers various pet-friendly yurts, deluxe cabins, and one of the best hiker/biker camps on the coast.
+Every overnight visitor has access to free hot showers, restroom facilities, and a stunning natural environment.

 Address: 13000 Whiskey Creek Road, Tillamook, Oregon

 Fort Stevens State Park is on the far northwest tip of Oregon.
 It is a retired military space now converted into one of the largest campgrounds on the coast.
 This unique history, alongside an expansive sandy beach, makes Fort Stevens one of the most popular places to go camping in Oregon.

 Even with more than 300 tent and 150 RV spaces available, advanced camping reservations are still recommended (especially in the summer).
 Shower houses, flushing toilets, and running water are within the two massive campground loops.
 The campground also features one of the most impressive amphitheaters in the country, which showcases educational movies throughout the week.

 It's highly recommended to explore the site's military history during any stay.
 Facilities include barracks, batteries, and bunkers.
 The visitor center is a great place to start a self-guided history tour, where archival photographs paint a picture of the fort's military past.